mstark/eve_open_api/docs/UniverseApi.md

 names = [EVEOpenAPI::Array<String>.new] # Array<String> | The names to resolve

 opts = {
-  accept_language: "en-us", # String | Language to use in the response
+  accept_language: 'en-us', # String | Language to use in the response
-  datasource: "tranquility", # String | The server name you would like data from
+  datasource: 'tranquility', # String | The server name you would like data from
-  language: "en-us" # String | Language to use in the response, takes precedence over Accept-Language }
+  language: 'en-us' # String | Language to use in the response, takes precedence over Accept-Language }

 begin